Large Firm Service. Small Firm Attention.

 At the New York estate planning law firm, Littman Krooks, LLP, we have over 30 years of experience helping families effectively plan for their future.
 In this capacity, we help families ensure that all necessary documents are in place to ensure a smooth transition, even in the event of the unexpected.
 We pride ourselves in providing an exceptional level of service to individuals of varying net worth.
-To learn more about how our dedicated team of attorneys can assist your family with its unique needs, call 914-684-2100 to schedule a no-obligation consultation today.
+To learn more about how our dedicated team of attorneys can assist your family with its unique needs, call 914-684-2100 to schedule a no-obligation consultation today or click here.

 Corporate & Securities

 Special Needs Planning

 Special Education Advocacy